-However, because battery wiring harnesses are such an integral part of the car, a bad one can make a difference.
-So here is a list of some of the problems that your project may face with a bad wiring harness.
+However, because battery wiring harnesses are an integral part of the car, a bad one can make a difference.
+So here is a list of some of the problems your project may face with a bad wiring harness.

 Table of Contents